patri0t86/ACManager/README.md

 These recommendations will allow the bot to restart automatically, even on server crashes and reboots.

-- ThwargFilter installed in Decal.
+- ThwargFilter added in Decal.
 - Have your portal bot account set to login automatically (Auto Relaunch).
-- Set your On-Login command for the default character to `/acm start`.
+- Set your On-Login command for the default character to `/acm bot enable`.
+- Set any other commands you want to customize your bot with, i.e. `/acm ads interval 6.67` if you want ads every 6.67 minutes.

 ## FAQs
+- What other plugins do I need to have enabled for this to work?
+  - You do not require any other plugins to be enabled.
+This plugin/filter combo is completely self-contained.
+The only pre-requisite is Decal and the Virindi Bundle being installed.
 - Do I need to escape characters?
   - No need to worry about character escaping.
 You type anything you want into descriptions, keywords, or advertisements as you want them to be displayed.
 - Do I need to fill all character slots?